SRA-SiliconValley/jalangi/README.md

 ### Requirements

-We tested Jalangi on Mac OS X 10.8.
+We tested Jalangi on Mac OS X 10.8 with Chromium browser.
 Jalangi should work on Mac OS 10.7, Ubuntu 11.0 and higher and Windows 7 or higher.
+Jalangi will NOT work with Firefox and IE.

   * Latest version of Node.js available at http://nodejs.org/.
 We have tested Jalangi with Node v0.8.22 and v0.10.3.
   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.